 E-books I always swore that I would never buy books online, but when you’re in a place where shipping books isn’t worth the effort, they can be a godsend.
 I’ve purchased the following e-books, which I read on my iPhone (in a related note: I think I’m going blind):

 My favourite online purchase is Ann Douglas’ The Mother of All Pregnancy Books.
 She’s like the fairy godmother of pregnancy — soothing, candid, benevolent.
 I also like that the book is geared towards Canadian mothers-to-be — it makes me feel more connected to the country I left behind.
 (The Mother of All Baby Books is also sitting on my virtual bookshelf, but I’m saving it for later.)

 I also purchased another book on parenting, mostly out of curiosity: Alyson Schafer’s Breaking the Good Mom Myth: Every Modern Mom’s Guide to Getting Past Perfection, Regaining Sanity and Raising Great Kids.
 With a 19-word title, you know Ms. Schafer is not going to leave any stone unturned, with chapters on "Throwing off the Shackles of Dependence" to "What to do when you and your partner parent differently".
 The most important thing I took away was that you have to take care of yourself in order to take care of your family.
 (Easier said than done, I’m sure.)

-When I was in London (where the Internet was magically fast), I couldn’t resist downloading the movie What To Expect When You’re Expecting — even though it only had a 22% rating on Rotten Tomatoes.
+A final confession When I was in London (where the Internet was magically fast), I couldn’t resist downloading the movie What To Expect When You’re Expecting — even though it only had a 22% rating on Rotten Tomatoes.
 It was chock-full of rom-com clichés, but I thoroughly enjoyed it, bawling through even the most trite and contrived scenes.